 Some of you might even ask…

-The truth is, studies indicate that there IS in fact a perfect water temperature for everything.
+The truth is, studies indicate that there IS, in fact, perfect water temperature for everything.
 Research suggests that it is best to,

 - Take showers in lukewarm water